RetroAchievements/api-docs/docs/v1/get-user-want-to-play-list.md

 # User Want to Play List

-A call to this endpoint will retrieve a giver user's want to play list, targeted by their username.
-Results will only show if the user calling matches the username provided or both users follow each other on the website.
+A call to this endpoint will retrieve a given user's "Want to Play Games" list, targeted by their username.
+Results will only be returned if the target user is yourself, or if both you and the target user follow each other.

 [[toc]]